The Danish school system offers high quality education from the age of 6 to 19.

 Get a list of 15 international upper secondary schools in Denmark at the website of the Ministry of Education.

 Danish universities and institutions of higher education offer a wide range of programmes of study.
 In Denmark, about 40 percent of all students complete a higher education programme of study and more than 50 different educational institutions offer programmes of varying duration and levels.

 Most higher education is free of charge for Danish residents and students can, if certain conditions are met, also receive study grants and loans to finance their living costs during their studies.

-Learn more about higher education in Denmark on www.studyindenmark.dk.
+Learn more about higher education in Denmark at www.studyindenmark.dk.